Skip to content

 A statement from the artist,

 My interest in surfaces, color, patterns, and textures has been pivotal in shaping my artistic practice and research into textiles and print cultures.
-Growing up surrounded by various fabrics and textiles has cultivated my appreciation for color, symbols, patterns, and textures.
-It mirrors my profound interest in the rich history and symbolic significance of fabrics, particularly, West African textiles from Ghana and Nigeria.
+Having grown up immersed in a culture where fabrics and textiles held significant importance, my appreciation for color, symbols, patterns, and textures has been deeply cultivated.
+This mirrors my profound interest in the rich history and symbolic significance imbued within fabrics, particularly those originating from West Africa, notably Ghana and Nigeria.
+These textiles not only serve as tangible expressions of cultural heritage but also as repositories of stories, traditions, and identity, inspiring my exploration and reinterpretation of their artistic language within my own work.

-My practice is rooted in the world of these textiles, exploring the methods of their creation and the potent symbols they bear.
+My practice is rooted in exploring the methods of their creation and the potent symbols they bear.
 I am captivated by symbols and basic geometric forms as a communicative tool which hold immense cultural importance in African traditions.
-Through each brushstroke and intricately designed textile piece, I embark on a journey of self-reclamation, striving to challenge prevailing narratives about gender roles and societal expectations in our contemporary world.
+Through each brushstroke and designed textile piece, I embark on a journey of self-reclamation, striving to contribute to the conversations of challenging prevailing narratives about gender roles and societal expectations in our contemporary world.

 Concurrently, my work probes themes of patriarchy, sustainability, domesticity, self, and everyday life.
 Central to my creative process is the development of a visual vocabulary of symbols and patterns, reflecting my deep connection to these subjects and interests.
 My research focuses not only on reconstructing and recontextualizing the significance of materials to create new narratives that challenge these status quos but also on creating utopic experiences that I can thrive in.